 Fire the Inventor runs practical automata or mechanical toy workshops for schools, colleges, science centres, museums and special events.
 The workshops combine art, science and technology.
 Participants learn about the science of basic mechanisms and linkages while letting their creative imaginations run free.

-There are a range of workshops suitable for schools and adults, and from formal learning to socialable gatherings.
-A range of exhibits and demonstration models accompany the workshops, and there’s a crib sheet for those who want to to quickly gen up on the basic science of mechanical movement.
+There are a range of workshops suitable for schools and adults, and from formal learning to social and making-as-entertaining events.
+A range of exhibits and demonstration models accompany the workshops, and there’s a crib sheet if you need to quickly get up to speed with the basics of how cams and cogs work.

-Fire the Inventor is also about encouraging a hands-on making, designing, crafting, inventing, tinkering and repairing culture.
-And giving ourselves the opportunity to play around with a bunch of materials, and to (re)discover our creativity and engineering skills.
+Fire the Inventor is also about encouraging a hands-on making, crafting, inventing, tinkering and repairing culture.
+And giving ourselves the time and opportunity to play around with a bunch of materials, and to (re)discover our creativity and hand-making skills.